CarsonMcFadden/CourseraCleaningData/CodeBook.md

 Source of Data: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip for wearable tech.
 Full descriptors as to the raw data and descriptions of transformations applied by the data providers can be found within the zip file link.

 Original data (from providers)[1]:
+"
-"For each record it is provided:
+For each record it is provided:
 ======================================
 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.